szetumer/cloud_levelup_pkg/README.md

 ## Level 2: Billing Accounts and Billing Profiles

-NOTE: This level will ask you to explore billing information.
+This level will ask you to explore billing information.
 Do NOT upload this section to another computer or give to anyone else.
 Run `pytest tests\2_billing_tests.py -vv` to test for this level.
 This is a straightforward level that will check whether you understand how to find various __things__ (there's really no better word for it) in your Azure account.
-Note: if you're not working in your own personal account, you may or may not have access to these things.
+Note: if you're not working in your own personal account, you may or may not have access to these parts of an Azure account.

 To pass tests in this level, do the following:

 - Run `python do.py refresh_configs`.
-Run `python do.py --help` for info on the minimal cli of this program.
-This will import items into your my_config folder for you to fill out.
+Run `python do.py --help` for info on the minimal cli of the levelup cloud game.
+This will import files into your `my_configs` folder for you to fill out.
 The first two tests should pass now.

 - In the file `costman_export.json` within `my_configs`, you will add the information you need to create a billing report for a billing profile.

     - You will need to add your billing account name to the first config.
-This account is the one containing the profile that you would like financial information about.
+This billing account is the one containing the profile that you would like financial information about.
 If you add anything at all, another test will pass.
 If you add a correct billing account name, yet another test will pass.
 (Hint: we check `az billing account list --output json` to check your billing account `name`).
-Btw, you should run that cli command to determine if there is anything you would like to add to your billing account.
         - a billing account is a collection of billing profiles, billing addresses, and contact information.
         - a billing profile manages a single subscription.
 So when you signed up, you created a billing profile and a billing account that hosts it.
 It __must__ be the one associated with the billing account you entered for this level. __AGAIN__, do not post this information anywhere.
 Do not upload this information to github.